 Our doctors write interesting stories about patients we see

 every day.
 This is the coolest thing we do!

 blood calcium is not normal.
 If you have a blood test that shows high calcium, then your doctor is obligated to check it out.
 It is never

 normal to have high calcium levels in your blood.
 Hypercalcemia is the

 medical term for high blood calcium.
-Google has this page number one
+As you

 will see, over 99% of all cases of too much blood calcium are due to a

 small tumor on one of your parathyroid glands causing a disease called hyperparathyroidism.
 This page will list all of